 “RUUUAHHHH!!!”
 Holly’s eyes crackled red.
 She punched both thumbs into her captor’s eyes, gouging the robot’s optics with her glowing fingers.

 The commando fell to its knees, emitting a loud series of buzzy squawks.
 “Servos offline!
-I caaAAAAAAANNNnnnn’ttttttttzzzzz…” It thudded loudly on its side, jiggling and twitching in fitful jerks.
+I caaAAAAAAANNNnnnn’ttttttttzzzzz…” Then it thudded on its side, jiggling and twitching in fitful jerks.

 Guns snapped up, sighting squarely in on Holly’s face.